0xApplePie/directory-gui-demo/README.md

 # Directory GUI Demo

 This project showcases a simple React App.
 The user can enter an array of file path strings (e.g. ['root/test', 'dev/dir1'] ) and the App will visualize it by rendering a collapsable tree.
+Only invalid Unix paths will be marked, otherwise the App tries to render as much of the given input as possible.

 # [Deployment Link here](https://directory-gui-demo-4fww7tcb9-0xapplepies-projects.vercel.app/)